Top Cities to Visit in France

 Follow a fueling up at the market with a visit to La Cité du Vin, a must for any wine lover.

-Then wander the city to see the number of monuments, which is like traveling on a time machine through Bordeaux’s history.
+Then wander the city to see the number of monuments, which is like travelling on a time machine through Bordeaux’s history.

 Finish off any visit to Bordeaux with a meal at one of the city’s many restaurants helmed by up and coming young chefs.

-When traveling to France, you might be overwhelmed by all the fantastic cities and small towns you can visit.
+When travelling to France, you might be overwhelmed by all the fantastic cities and small towns you can visit.

 However, one of the most beautiful destinations in France is by far Calvi.